Foods High in Lutein

 According to The Lutein Information Bureau lightly cooked vegetables are a better source of lutein than raw, as the lutein is released when the cell walls are broken down by the cooking.

-Just to make things a bit more complicated, lutein is a fat-soluble substance, and so it is important to eat some healthy fat with your raw vegetables, such as olive oil, for proper absorption through the digestive tract.
+Because lutein is a fat-soluble substance, it is important to eat some healthy fat, like olive oil, with your raw vegetables or salad for proper absorption through the digestive tract.

 "Without fat, we know that lutein absorption is negligible," says nutrition researcher Cheryl Rock, PhD, of the University of California, San Diego.

-Go from Foods High in Lutein to Lutein
+Go from Foods High in Lutein to Macular Degeneration Diet

-Go from Foods High in Lutein to Macular Degeneration
+Go from Foods High in Lutein to WebRN Macular Degeneration

 Would you like to be updated on: